AfshanFatima/PennX-SD2x-Data-Structures-and-Software-Design/Week 1 Core Data Structures/ANSWERS.md

 Append items to the front of the linked list as they come in and remove starting from the tail.

-Options 2 and 3 are equivalent. correct
+Options 2 and 3 are equivalent. -correct

 Explanation:
 Option #1 defines a stack.
 Option #2 is the definition we saw in the lesson, but Option #3 is equivalent, just the other way around.